Emese92/_bar-project/README.md

 ## Features
    * Navigation Bar:
         - Featured in all three pages: Home, Cocktail Menu and Reservation.
-        - This section will allow the user to easily navigate from page to page without useing the ‘back’ button.
+        - This section will allow the user to easily navigate from page to page without using the ‘back’ button.

     * Hero Image:
         - The landing image on the home page include text overlay with opening times and contact information.